chhorz/oas-generator/docs/documentation/extensibility.md

 These *post processors* will be executed after the generation of the `openapi.json` file.
 All of them have to implement two specific java interfaces that perform different actions on the internal domain model afterwards.

-Currently the following post processors are included in this project.
+Currently, the following post processors are included in this project.
 They can be found in the `oas-generator-spi` module.

 ::: tip Hint